Sk1erLLC/Levelhead/README.md

 ## General Information
 Levelhead is a Minecraft Mod created for the Hypixel Network `mc.hypixel.net` to show a player's network level above their head.
+The mod can be found in [Hyperium Client](https://hyperium.cc).

 ## Configuration
 `/levelhead` - Primary configuration command.
 Opens configuration GUI